1. Top safety tips

 Travelling around Peru can be hazardous, with people in Peru 2.5 times more likely to die in a motor vehicle accident than in Australia.
 Here are the top tips to ensure you get from A to B safely.

 - Poor weather conditions can make roads undriveable.
 Check with the National Service of Meteorology and Hydrology of Peru before you leave.
-If you don't speak Spanish, you can contact the Peruvian tourism office, iPeru, via phone on +51 1 574 8000 or email: email@example.com.
+If you don't speak Spanish, you can contact the Peruvian tourism office, iPeru, via phone on +51 1 574 8000 (available 24 hours) or email email@example.com.

 - When you're travelling from the airport, arrange a taxi at one of the counters inside and ask your hotel, restaurant or bar to book a licensed taxi for you.

-- Safety standards in Peru might be lax, so be careful if you plan to take part in adventure activities such as rafting or diving in the country.
-If you do decide to go ahead, ask the company whether it has the right safety equipment and check ahead about whether conditions.
+- Safety standards in Peru might be lax, so be careful if you plan to take part in adventure activities such as rafting or diving.
+If you do decide to go ahead, ask the company whether it has the right safety equipment and check ahead about weather conditions.